rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Man does not know its worth, and it is not found in the land of the living. ^2813

-The deep says, It is not in me, and the sea says, It is not with me. ^2814
+The deep says, 'It is not in me,' and the sea says, 'It is not with me.' ^2814

 It cannot be bought for gold, and silver cannot be weighed as its price. ^2815